Krak des Chevaliers: Frescoes

 Despite its predominantly military character, the castle is one of the few sites where Crusader art (in the form of frescoes) has been preserved.
-In 1935, 1955, and 1978 medieval frescoes were discovered within Krak des Chevaliers after later plaster and white-wash had decayed.
+In 1935, 1955, and 1978, medieval frescoes were discovered within Krak des Chevaliers after later plaster and white-wash had decayed.
 The frescos were painted on the interior and exterior of the main chapel and the chapel outside the main entrance, which no longer survives.
 Writing in 1982, historian Jaroslav Folda noted that at the time there had been little investigation of Crusader frescoes that would provide a comparison for the fragmentary remains found at Krak des Chevaliers.
 Those in the chapel were painted on the masonry from the 1170–1202 rebuild.
 Mold, smoke, and moisture have made it difficult to preserve the frescoes.
-The fragmentary nature of the red and blue frescoes inside the chapel means they are difficult to assess.
+The fragmentary nature of the red and blue frescoes inside the chapel makes them difficult to assess.
 The one on the exterior of the chapel depicted the Presentation of Jesus at the Temple.